Frankfurt Book Fair: Guest of honour, focus of interest

 Since 1976, a guest of honour, or a focus of interest is named for the fair.
 A special literary programme is organised for the occasion (readings, arts exhibitions, public discussion panels, theatre productions, and radio and TV programmes).
 A special exhibition hall is set up for the guest country, and the major publishing houses are present at the fair.
 Canada's presentation as 2020 guest of honour was postponed to 2021 due to the COVID-19 pandemic.

 Controversy

 The 2007 fair attracted criticism from both the Spanish and German media.
 German news magazine Der Spiegel described it as "closed-minded" for its policy of not including the many Catalans who write in Spanish in its definition of Catalan literature.
 The decision to exclude any element of "Spanishness", defined as literature exclusively done in Spanish, from the fair was made in spite of the fact that the Spanish government contributed more than €6 million towards the cost of the fair.

+In 2023 Litprom cancelled the LiBeraturpreis Literature Prize award ceremony for Adania Shibli, a Palestinian author for her novel about the rape and murder of a Palestinian girl in 1949 by Israeli soldiers.
+In response the Emirates Publishers Association and the Arab Publishers’ Association withdrew from the Fair.
+In the opening ceremony of the book fair, the Slovenian philosopher Slavoj Žižek criticised Litprom and the book fair for this: "Here we are approaching the paradoxes of cancel culture.
+All that cancel culture does is exclude those who don't fit your [ì.e. the book fair's] notion of inclusion and diversity."

+In 2024, critical authors Roberto Saviano and Antonio Scurati are not on the list of 100 Italian authors attending Frankfurt Book Fair where Italy is special guest.